-Location: City of Raleigh, NC Download: City of Raleigh, NC - HR Director - brochure
+Location: City of Bozeman, MT Download: City of Bozeman, MT - Human Resources Director Brochure

 The principal function of the Human Resources Director is to provide leadership, plan, direct, lead, and supervise all human resource functions for the City.
-The work is performed under the direction of the Assistant City Manager, but extensive leeway is granted for the exercise of independent judgment and initiative.
-Supervision is exercised over Strategic HR Management, Equal Employment Opportunity, Staffing, Talent Management and Development, Total Rewards, and Employee and Labor Relations.
-The Human Resources Director maintains effective working relationships with the City Manager, Assistant City Managers, other Department Heads, elected officials, City employees, and the community.
+The work is performed under the direction of the City Manager, but extensive leeway is granted for the exercise of independent judgment and initiative.
+Supervision is exercised over the Human Resources department staff.
+The Human Resources Director maintains effective working relationships with the City Manager, Assistant City Managers, other Department Heads, elected officials, City employees, collective bargaining agents, and the general public.